buzzert/ereminders/README.md

 When you create a reminder, it will be scheduled to email you with the reminder title as the subject of the email.
 If you want to take a look at all the currently scheduled reminders (and make sure eReminders parsed the date correctly), you can run `ereminders -l`.

 eReminders also supports recurring reminders.
-This is really helpful for remembering to pay bills or something.
 To create a recurring reminder, edit the first line of your reminder to declare whether or not its a `repeat daily`, `repeat weekly`, or `repeat monthly` reminder, like this:

 ```
 repeat monthly